anthony-aleman/anthony-aleman/README.md

 - 👋 Hi, I’m @anthony-aleman
-- 👀 I’m interested in Full Stack Development, Mixed Martial Arts and Meso-American History
+- 👀 I’m interested in Linear Algebra, Mixed Martial Arts and Meso-American History
-- 🌱 I’m currently learning Backend Development w/ Python & Flask
+- 🌱 I’m currently learning Graphics programming and Data Analysis
-- 💞️ I’m looking to collaborate on Open source projects
+- 💞️ I’m looking to collaborate on Zig and Python projects
 - 📫 How to reach me : Email - anthonyaleman4@gmail.com

 <!---
 anthony-aleman/anthony-aleman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.